jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-1-multiscale-introduction.md

   - Oxygenation
 - Discoloration

->"It is the inability of a component to function as intended." <cite> Dr. Mark Horstemeyer
+>"It is the inability of a component to function as intended." <cite> #Mark-F-Horstemeyer

 ## What is Analysis?
 - Asking questions: